aayush502/aayush502/README.md

 - 👋 Hi, I’m @aayush502
-- 👀 I’m interested in programming
+- 👀 I’m interested in technologies.
 - 🌱 I’m currently learning ruby on rails
 - 💞️ I’m looking to collaborate on real projects
-- 📫 How to reach me aayushhumagain23@gmail.com
+- 📫 How to reach me tech@aayushhumagain.com.np

 <!---
 aayush502/aayush502 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.